Parameter estimation in Cox models with missing failure indicators and the OPPERA study: Analysis of the OPPERA Study

 Table \ref{OPPERAresults} shows the results of applying our method to a subset of the putative risk factors of TMD measured in OPPERA.
 Due to the large number of putative risk factors measured in OPPERA, we only report the results for a selected subset of the variables.
 All continuous variables were normalized to have mean 0 and standard deviation 1 prior to fitting the Cox models.
 (Thus, the hazard ratios for the continuous variables represent the hazard ratios corresponding to a one-standard deviation increase in the predictor variable.)
 In Table \ref{OPPERAresults}, all the quantitative sensory testing and psychosocial variables were continuous, while all of the clinical variables were dichotomous (and hence were not normalized).
 The small number of missing values in these predictor variables were (singly) imputed using the EM algorithm; see Greenspan et al. \cite{GreenspanQST} or Fillingim et al. \cite{FillingimPsych} for details.
 For a more detailed description of the OPPERA domains, see Section \ref{opperaappendix} in the Supporting Information, Maixner et al. \cite{maixner}, and Slade et al. \cite{slade}.

+The rate of missing information varied slightly for each putative risk factor.
+The average rate of missing information was approximately $0.097$.
 Compared to the unimputed results, which treated missing failure indicators as censored observations, imputation slightly reduced the hazard ratios for most of the psychosocial variables that were measured in OPPERA.
 For instance, Table \ref{OPPERAresults} shows the (standardized) hazard ratios for the Pennebaker Inventory of Limbic Languidness (PILL) score, the neuroticism subscale of the Eysenck Personality Questionnaire (EPQ), the Spielberger Trait Anxiety Inventory score, the Perceived Stress Scale, and the somatization subscale of the Symptom Checklist-90, Revised (SCL-90R).
 In each case, the hazard ratios were reduced after imputation.

 A similar pattern was observed after applying our imputation method to the measures of experimental pain sensitivity.
 The mechanical pain aftersensation ratings were strongly associated with first-onset TMD before imputation, but they were only weakly associated with first-onset TMD after imputation.
 The pressure pain algometer ratings were also more weakly associated with TMD after imputation (and two of three ratings in Table \ref{OPPERAresults} were no longer significantly associated with first-onset TMD at the $p<0.05$ level).